 “I feel that we are rushing to do something, as opposed to taking the proper amount of time to get it right, as opposed to try and do something in a way that is not sort of giving due justice to what we want to do here and do it the right way,” Preyer stated.

-McCullen also stated that the Board should be cautious of acting every time they hear of potential student protests, or the University would let “the prisoners run the prison.”
+McCullen also said that the Board should be cautious of acting every time they hear of potential student protests, or the University would let “the prisoners run the prison.”
 McCullen later apologized for his comment.

 Trustee David Boliek, who put into place the motion to repeal the moratorium, said lifting the 16-year freeze required “immediacy,” and any further actions would call for “high fidelity discussion.”